ShuklaGroup/GTPase_czhao_2025/README.md

 ## Simulation trajectories
-- Simulattion trajectories as well as normalized features used in construction of Markov state models are available through University of Illinois Box [folder](https://uofi.box.com/s/0luwjpu7mbg0mvs1gzaonzijixtm8ww4)
+- Simulation trajectories as well as normalized features used in construction of Markov state models are available through University of Illinois Box [folder](https://uofi.box.com/s/0luwjpu7mbg0mvs1gzaonzijixtm8ww4).